bullmoose20/Plex-Stuff/README.md

 ## Scripts:
 1. [plex-bloat-fix.py](#plex-bloat-fix) - removes unneeded image files (Posters/Title Cards) from plex
 2. [plexdance.sh](#plexdance) - Unraid script to automate the full plexdance
+3. [process-tcards.cmd](#process_tcards) - Windows script to create properly sized PLEX titlecards to use with TCM or for other purposes

 ## plex-bloat-fix